'Troubled' Nato reacts to Russia nuclear threat

 "China is increasingly on our [Nato's] radar", as a threat, Kay Hutchinson, the US ambassador, said.

-But Europeans need not worry that Americans were turning away from their oldest ally on the world stage to face Pacific Ocean-region problems, she said.
+But Europeans need not worry that Americans were turning away from their oldest ally on the world stage to face Pacific Ocean-region problems, she added.

 "Our troops like being there," the diplomat noted, referring to Germany, as an example of European destinations.